 \subsection{Effect of SVD initialization}

-MOFT constructs the principal subspace via SVD, where the initialization time and accuracy of fast SVD depend on the \texttt{n\_iter} parameter~\cite{halko2011finding, meng2024pissa}.
-We evaluate this on the Commonsense-15K dataset~\cite{hu2023llm} using the LLaMA-3.2-3B model~\cite{meta2024llama3.2}, reporting both initialization time and validation loss.
-As shown in Table~\ref{app:tab-extension-init}, smaller \texttt{n\_iter} values yield faster initialization while increasing \texttt{n\_iter} improves accuracy.
-With \texttt{n\_iter} = 20, the loss closely matches that of full SVD (\texttt{n\_iter} → \(\infty\)).
-These results confirm that fast SVD initializes MOFT in seconds, and even full SVD adds negligible overhead relative to total fine-tuning time.
+PSOFT constructs the principal subspace via SVD, where the initialization time and accuracy of fast SVD depend on the \texttt{n\_iter} parameter~\citep{halko2011finding, meng2024pissa}.
+We evaluate this on the Commonsense-15K dataset~\citep{hu2023llm} using the LLaMA-3.2-3B model~\citep{meta2024llama3.2}, reporting both initialization time and validation loss.
+As shown in Table~\ref{appendix:tab-extension-init}, smaller \texttt{n\_iter} values yield faster initialization, while larger values improve accuracy.
+With \texttt{n\_iter} = 20, the loss is nearly identical to that of full SVD (\texttt{n\_iter} → \(\infty\)).
+These results show that fast SVD initializes PSOFT within seconds, and even full SVD introduces negligible overhead relative to the total fine-tuning time.